 Because the fees and expenses of AMI's and GOE's investment bankers and financial advisors and certain fees and expenses of AMI's and GOE's, lawyers (the "Transaction Costs") associated with the AMI Merger and the GOE Merger are likely to be difficult to segregate, certain of these costs will be allocated according to the relative values of the companies, taking into account AMI debt.
-Therefore, AMI Transaction Costs not directly attributable to either AMI or GOE are deemed to be 82.5% of Transaction Costs, and aggregate AMI Transaction Costs are \$3,223,125.
-Based on the foregoing, AMI Share Value will be \$73.530 per share, allocated \$52.583 per share to Hain Common Stock (or 2.2702 shares of Hain Common Stock for each share of AMI Common Stock) and \$20.947 per share to cash.
+Therefore, AMI Transaction Costs not directly attributable to either AMI or GOE are deemed to be 82.5% of Transaction Costs.
+Using this formula, AMI Transaction Costs are likely to be between \$3.25 million and \$3.75 million.
+Assuming AMI debt of \$20.0 million and assuming AMI Transaction Costs between \$3.25 million